OpenMDAO/dymos/joss/paper.md

 Both of these represent time-histories as piece-wise polynomials of at least 3rd order and are formulated in a way that makes it possible to efficiently compute the needed quantities to perform integration in a numerically rigorous fashion.

-In addition to choosing a transcription, each phase can be computed using an explicit or implicit form.
+In addition to choosing a transcription, each phase can be configured to be solved in an explicit or implicit manner.
-Some caution must be taken here because the term "implicit" can be used to describe some time integration schemes (e.g. backwards Euler), but that is not what is meant in an optimal-control context.
+Some caution with terminology must be taken here because the term "implicit" is often used to describe time integration schemes (e.g. backwards Euler), but that is not what is meant in an optimal-control context.
-In optimal-control, an explicit phases is one where the full time history is computed starting from the initial value and propagating forwards or from the final value and propagating backwards.
+Here, an explicit phases is one where the full time history is computed starting from the initial value and propagating forwards or from the final value and propagating backwards.
 From the optimizers perspective it will set values for the design parameters ($\bar{d}$) and the controls ($\bar{u}$) and can expect to be given a physically valid time history as the output.
 Wrapping an optimizer around an explicit phase gives what is traditionally called a "shooting method" in the optimal-control world.
 In contrast, implicit phases don't provide valid time histories on their own.
-Instead, they provide a set of defect constraints at specific discretization points which the optimizer must drive to 0 in order to converge the problem.
+Instead, they add the state vector ($\bar{x}$) as an additional design variable to the optimizer and add an associated set of additional defect constraints that must be driven to 0 to enforce physics at the discrete time points of the time integration.
-In this case, the optimizer sees design parameters ($\bar{d}$), controls ($\bar{u}$), and the state time history ($\bar{x}$) as its design variables, and also gains the extra defect constraints ($g_d$) to keep the problem well posed.
+The net effect is that the full time history is only known once the optimization is fully converged.
 In the context of the multidisciplinary design optimization field, explicit phases are similar to the multidisciplinary design feasible (MDF) optimization architecture and implicit phases are similar to the simultaneous analysis and design (SAND) optimization architecture[@Martins2013].

 Both implicit and explicit phases are useful in different circumstances.